zowe/community/Project Management/PI Planning/23PI1 Planning/PI Planning Preparation by Squad/Zowe API ML Squad - 23PI1 Objectives.md

 - When do you plan to deliver the solution?
   - 23PI2

+### Improve Fault tolerance testing

+- What problem are you solving?
+  - The problems related to fault tolerance are found in the user's systems.
+- What are you doing to solve it?
+  - Improve the test suite to contain more tests on how zowe behaves in different fault scenarios and then fixing the issues.
+- When do you plan to start the work?
+  - 23PI2
+- When do you plan to deliver the solution?
+  - 23PI3

+### Simplify Support of Zowe

+- What problem are you solving?
+  - Currently it's difficult for Users to self-analyze and fix the configuration of Zowe
+- What are you doing to solve it?
+  - We need to improve the tooling and documentation for the users to be able to self-diagnose issues with Zowe
+- When do you plan to start the work?
+  - 23PI2
+- When do you plan to deliver the solution?
+  - 23PI3

+### Observability for API ML

+- What problem are you solving?
+  - The customers need to integrate the mainframe APIs into their wider observability effort.
+- What are you doing to solve it?
+  - Implementing the integration of the API ML traffic data with popular solutions such as Splunk or ELK stack
+- When do you plan to start the work?
+  - 23PI2
+- When do you plan to deliver the solution?
+  - 23PI3

 ### Improve Onboarding of Internal APIs

 - What problem are you solving?